Samboy Lim: Illness and death

 Lim's health had been an issue during his playing days, with the numerous injuries he suffered as a result of his stunts on the court.
 After his retirement from active play, he kept himself fit by lifting weights, jogging, and playing basketball.
 He also set up a basketball clinic for children.
 In the early part of 2005, Samboy Lim started conducting basketball training classes and summer camps.
 His training regimen and modules focused on ball handling, dribbling, passing, shooting, lay-ups, and defense.
 In 2010, the Samboy Lim Player Development Academy was created.
 Enrollment was highly successful especially for the summer basketball camps.
 Unfortunately, the program was discontinued when he suffered a heart attack in November 2014.

-On the evening of November 28, 2014, he was rushed to a hospital unconscious after collapsing just minutes after coming out of a PBA Legends exhibition game at the Ynares Center in Pasig.
-According to fellow PBA great Nelson Asaytono, Lim was doing some stretching on the sideline shortly after being pulled out of the game by Legends coach Bogs Adornado when he collapsed.
-He slipped into a coma and was first admitted to the Intensive Care Unit of the Medical City before he was later transferred to the intermediate care unit.
+On the evening of November 28, 2014, Lim was rushed to a hospital unconscious after having collapsed just minutes after coming out of a PBA Legends exhibition game at the Ynares Center in Pasig.
+According to fellow player Nelson Asaytono, Legends coach Bogs Adornado pulled Lim out of the game, then Lim had been doing stretches on the sidelines when he collapsed.
+He slipped into a coma and was first admitted to the intensive care unit of The Medical City before he was later transferred to the intermediate care unit.
 On January 14, 2015, he slipped out of his comatose state and was brought home where he continued to receive treatment and therapy.

-Samboy's story became instrumental in the passage of the Samboy Lim Law, Republic Act 10871, or "The Basic Life Support Training in Schools Act".
-The Bill authored by Rep./Coach Yeng Guiao in 2015, was filed in honor of Samboy.
-The law provides for basic life support training or CPR in high school in public and private schools.
+Lim's story became instrumental in the passage of Republic Act 10871, "The Basic Life Support Training in Schools Act" or "Samboy Lim Law".
+The bill authored by Yeng Guiao in 2015, was filed in honor of Lim.
+The law provides for basic life support training or CPR in public and private high schools.

-Years after that medical emergency, Samboy continued to receive round the clock 24-hour medical care and was constantly being attended to by a team of medical specialists/doctors, physical therapists, and private nurses.
+Years after that medical emergency, Lim continued to receive 24-hour medical care and was constantly attended to by a team of doctors, physical therapists, and nurses.

 Lim died on December 23, 2023, at the age of 61.
-Colegio de San Juan de Letran, the National Colleagiate Athletic Association, and the Philippine Basketball Association all feted tributes to Lim.
-The Philippine Heart Association also gave tribute to Lim as he was the inspiration for the CPR law.
+Colegio de San Juan de Letran, the National Collegiate Athletic Association, and the Philippine Basketball Association all dedicated tributes to Lim.
+The Philippine Heart Association also paid tribute to Lim as he was the inspiration for the CPR law.